 A pro tip for richer flavor

-More Japanese egg recipes you'll probably love
+More Japanese egg recipes you'll love

 Medamayaki (Japanese Style Fried Eggs)